Chihiro-001/Chihiro-001/README.md

 - 👋 Hi, I’m @Chihiro-001
-- I am new to coding and enjoying this new adventure!
-- 🌱 I’m currently learning HTML / CSS / Javascript / GitHub... just beginner things but more stuff are coming 💪🏼
+- I’m currently learning Javascript 🌱
 - I will commit as much as I can.
 If you have any feedback on my project(s), please drop a comment 😉
 - 👀 Outside of coding, I’m passionate about health, environment, and fitness 🌷